greystate/umb-razor-reference/README.md

 ### Data

 The data for this has been (and continues to be) collected from various sources - mainly from the [v6 Strong Cheatsheet][CHEAT] PDF, but also from the Umbraco source code and docs.
-It's a single XML file in the src/data folder.
+It's a single XML file in the src/data folder (which pulls in a couple of files).

 The codesamples are also in a separate XML file, so contributing a small code sample for a property or function should be super easy.
 (Just imagine if that was a JSON file and you had to escape all the double quotes... *crickets* ... :-)